slow-session/choon-player/README.txt

 or

-* Upload the contents of this folder to  the `/wp-content/plugins/choon-player/` directory.
+* Upload the contents of the GitHub archive at https://github.com/slow-session/choon-player to  the `/wp-content/plugins/choon-player/` directory.

 Activate the plugin through the 'Plugins' menu in WordPress.